BaiqingL/CyberPatriotScripts/README.md

 Disables insecure information and processes.
 Displays startup programs for analysis.
 Displays file and folder owners for analysis.
-Deltes pirated files and displays for analysis.
+Deletes pirated files and displays for analysis.

 # Linux
 Adds many manual IPTABLES rules.